 Hex #55c2da

 These colors also suggest feelings of trust, loyalty, and calmness.
-It is also seen as a color of stability and is commonly associated with security, reliability, and logic.
+Blue is also seen as a color of stability and people commonly associate it with security, reliability, and logic.
+Blue goes well with grays or contrasting hues, such as orange and yellow.

 Green Hues